There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 }

-The issue isn’t that the AI modified the interface.
+The issue isn’t modification.
 Sometimes that’s exactly right.
-The issue is that it didn’t pause to consider whether modification was the right call.
+The issue is the AI didn’t pause to consider whether modification was the right call.

-Evaluate: Does the current design support what I need?
-If not, is this a design gap or a design smell?
+- Evaluate: Does the current design support this?
+If not, design gap or design smell?

-Decide: Should I add something new, or refactor what exists?
-Surface this decision.
-Don’t bury it.
+- Decide: Add something new, or refactor what exists?
+Surface the decision.

-Act: If modifying, understand the impact radius.
+- Act: If modifying, understand impact.
 Update all callers.
-Leave the codebase consistent.
+Leave it consistent.

 “I need to add